Kunal93v/EYHackOpus/README.md

 To Run the code locally -

 1. Provide an 'UPLOAD_PATH' in the code to render the Demand Excel file for flask server
+2. Provie the path to the supply data to the variable 'xls' in the code
 2. Go to http://127.0.0.1:5000/
 3. Follow the upload steps